 Davis, one of many formerly incarcerated men who spoke, turned to the board and corrections officers, and said: “I need y’all to get it together, please!”

 Following the outcry over Polanco’s death, board members floated the idea that solitary confinement changes were on tap in late June.

-On Tuesday, Interim Chair Jacqueline Sherman began the meeting by announcing the board would start the process of rule changes regarding so-called punitive segregation at its next meeting, set for Sept.
+On Tuesday, Interim Chair Jacqueline Sherman began the meeting by announcing the board would start the process of rule changes regarding so-called punitive segregation at “a fall public meeting.”
+The next board meeting is set for Sept.
 10.